What Should I Do If I Get Into a Crash With an Uninsured Driver?

 Should you hit an uninsured motorist, you don’t want to just drive away and forget about it.
-You have an obligation mandated by the state to report the accident, especially if the damage is over the threshold amount of $1,000.
+You have an obligation mandated by most states to report the accident, especially if the damage is over the threshold amount of $1,000.
 Not only that, if injuries are involved, you could be breaking the law by leaving the scene of an accident.
 Failing to report the accident altogether can lead to a heavy fine and legal consequences.

 Another thing to watch out for – don’t be a victim of a scam.
-There are individuals who prey on innocent motorists and set up a “deliberate accident”.
+There are individuals who prey on innocent motorists and set up a “deliberate accidents”.
 For example, a car speeds up behind you, while another one gets in front of you and slams on the brakes, resulting in a rear-end collision.
 You’re considered at-fault because you ran into them.
 The so-called “victim” of the crash will then attempt to file a claim against your insurance company, often reporting more damage than actually exists or a non-life threatening injury.
 In some instances, they may try to get you to pay them cash to avoid having the accident appear on your record.

 Regardless of the circumstances, the safest bet is to call the police to the scene.
 Although you may be looking at a rate hike, it’s still better than getting suckered by a scam or being accused of breaking the law.
 Protect yourself and check into adding uninsured/ underinsured coverage to your existing policy.

 Find Affordable Car Insurance Online Today